ProfessionalSalmon/paper-element-yolo/README.md

 - Training results are saved in the `runs/train/` directory
 - Prediction results are saved in the `runs/predict/` directory
 - Model weights are saved as `best.pt` and `last.pt` in the training output directory

-## License

-This project is for educational purposes.
-The TFT-ID dataset is licensed under CC BY 4.0.